jcraane/viewpercapability/README.md

 ### How do other components react to changes in child/parent components?

-Obviously this can be done in a variety of different ways.
+Obviously this can be done in a variety of different ways: TODO

 ## What about fragments?